Add Cluster Nodes

 internalAddress

-The IP address of the server within the subnet.
+The internal IP address of the server within the subnet.

 port

 The SSH port number of the server.
-This parameter does not need to be set if using the default port 22.
+If using the default port 22, this parameter can be omitted.

 user

-The SSH login user name of the server, which must be the root user or another user with sudo permissions.
-If you use root user, you can not set this parameter.
+The SSH login username for the server.
+This user must be the root user or another user with sudo command execution privileges.
+If using the root user, this parameter can be omitted.

 password